 - Do not assume that a motorcyclist is turning if their turn signal is on because most turn signals need to be turned off manually on motorcycles.

 Las Vegas Motorcycle Lawyers Fighting for Your Rights

 Unfortunately, not all drivers are attentive or take sharing the road with motorcyclists seriously.
-According to the NHTSA, almost 5,000 motorcyclists died on the road during 2015.
+According to the National Highway Transit Safety Administration (NHTSA), more than 5,000 motorcyclists died on the road during 2019.
 With rising gas costs, the number of motorcycles and scooters on the road have increased during the past several years.

 If you or a loved one suffers injury or death in a motorcycle accident, you do have rights.
 The Las Vegas motorcycle lawyers at Lerner and Rowe Injury Attorneys are on your side and will fight for your rights.
 We bring experience, skill, and passion to your case.
 In addition to being committed to winning you the highest possible compensation for your accident, our firm takes pride in helping you carry the emotional burden of an injury so that you can focus on recovery.

 The legal professionals at Lerner and Rowe are available 24 hours a day, seven days a week to take your call at 702-877-1500.
 Or you can reach us through our convenient LiveChat feature.
 There is no reason for waiting to schedule your free consultation because you pay no fees unless we win your case.
 Reach out to us today to learn more about how we can help you.